TheLastProject/Website/_posts/2021-12-24-google_play_hell.md

 But why isn't Catima on other app stores, like the Samsung Galaxy Store, Amazon AppStore or Huawei App Gallery, one may ask.
 Is there something wrong with those stores?
 The answer may surprise you:

 **The reason Catima isn't on alternative app stores isn't because there is something wrong with them, it's because there is something wrong with Google Play**.

+*Note: With this I meant that Google Play was taking way too much of my time and energy to also publish to other stores.
+Luckily, the situation seems to have died down for now and I may reconsider publishing to other stores.
+That would however require me being convinced that that store isn't as bad as [the](https://twitter.com/SylvieLorxu/status/1359461643768516608) [Huawei](https://twitter.com/SylvieLorxu/status/1374251557735256065) [AppGallery](https://twitter.com/SylvieLorxu/status/1377208451227598849).*

 # What is wrong with Google Play